On Bitcoin and Red Balloons: Introduction

-The intuition behind the elimination process is that decreasing competition by your own descendants might be unprofitable due to the distribution rewards.
-Consider one particular node.
-If the amount of external competition from non-descendent nodes is small, it prefers not to distribute the transaction, and thus increase the probability that it receives the reward for authorization.
-However, if sufficiently many non-descendent nodes are aware of the transaction, the node prefers to duplicate itself one less time, and thus distribute the transaction to its children and increase its potential distribution reward.
-Once all nodes increase distribution, the arms race begins: the competition each node faces is greater, and again it prefers to duplicate itself one less time and distribute all the way to its grand-children.
-As this process continues, all nodes eventually prefer to distribute fully and never to duplicate.

 Iterated removal of dominated strategies is a strong solution concept, but ideally we would like our rewarding scheme to achieve all desired properties in the stronger notion of dominant strategies equilibrium.
-However, we show that in every dominant strategy scheme either the amount that the scheme must pay in equilibrium is huge, or the number of initial seeds $t$ must be very large.
+However, we show that this is impossible to achieve: